Battle of Cape Bon (1941)

-The naval Battle of Cape Bon took place on 13 December 1941 during the Second World War, between two Italian light cruisers and an Allied destroyer flotilla, off Cape Bon in Tunisia.
+The naval Battle of Cape Bon took place on 13 December 1941 during the Second World War, between two Italian light cruisers and a British–Dutch destroyer flotilla, off Cape Bon in Tunisia.

+The Italian cruisers were making a fast run to Libya to deliver aviation fuel and other freight that was urgently needed.
+Three British and a Dutch destroyers of the 4th Destroyer Flotilla were on transit from Gibraltar to Alexandria to join the Mediterranean Fleet when they were diverted to attack the cruisers.

+The destroyers hugged the shore, where they were invisible from the sea and ambushed the cruisers, sinking both with about 900 men killed.
+The four destroyers continued their voyage to Alexandria.

 Background

 Regia Marina

 When Italy declared war in June 1940, the Regia Marina was one of the largest navies in the world but it was restricted to operations in the Mediterranean.
-The British Empire possessed enough resources and naval might to maintain a strong presence in the area and replace most losses by redeploying ships.
+The British Empire possessed enough resources and naval might to maintain two fleets in the Mediterranean and replace most losses.
 This led to caution by the Italian command and a tendency to avoid conflict.
 Control of the Mediterranean was disputed by the Regia Marina the Royal Navy and their allies.
 The sea was vital for the supply of the Italian and German forces in North Africa, as well as the maintenance of Malta as a British offensive base.
 Without Malta, it would have been much harder for the British to intercept Italian supply convoys.